aalyabanu/Hobby-Project/README.md

 ## Summary of Tech Stack
 The webpage has been designed purely in using HTML and CSS.
-In addition to providing a comprehensive understanding of the fundaments, this project has also been helped me understand some new features such as bootstrap cards etc.
+In addition to providing a comprehensive understanding of the fundamentals, this project has also been helped me understand some new features such as bootstrap cards.